LeaderPortfolio

 Chairman of Waycrosse, Inc.

-Became chairman of Waycrosse, Inc., the family office for the Cargill and MacMillan families.
+Became Chairman of Waycrosse, Inc., the family office for the Cargill and MacMillan families.

 1992

-Cargill Board Member
+Cargill Board of Directors